 - Domestic Violence Response Protocol

 - Protocol Agency Representatives

 - Statement of Principles and Beliefs

 - Definitions

 - Commitments and Responsibilities

 - General Intervention Principles

 - Dispute Resolution

 - Community Resource Referrals

 - Special Circumstance Investigations

 - Confidentiality

 - Duration of Protocol

-b) "...the status of Service compliance with the said procedures..."
+- b) "...the status of Service compliance with the said procedures..."

-The Service continually reviews compliance with Provincial Adequacy Standards and policy directives, including general orders and community response protocols.
+The Service continually reviews compliance with Adequate and Effective Policing and policy directives, including GOs and community response protocols.
 The Service incorporates the following models, as designated by the Ministry of the Solicitor General:

-- Ensuring that an adequate number of patrol officers have received the Domestic Violence Investigators' Course, and domestic violence investigators receive updated and continued training in domestic violence; and - Maintaining a specialized unit of domestic violence investigators, responsible for undertaking, managing, or reviewing the investigation of domestic violence occurrences.
+- Ensuring that an adequate number of patrol officers have received the Domestic Violence Investigators Course, and domestic violence investigators receive updated and continued training in domestic violence; and - Maintaining a specialized unit of domestic violence investigators, responsible for undertaking, managing, or reviewing the investigation of domestic violence occurrences.

-The centralized Domestic Violence Unit (DVU) consists of 1 detective sergeant and 12 detective constables who are trained in conducting "enhanced domestic violence investigations".
-The DVU mandate is to assist front-line uniform personnel with the investigation of all domestic/family incidents whether or not they involve violence, and to assume responsibility for the investigation of all domestic violence incidents that may result in criminal charges.
+The centralized Domestic Violence Unit (DVU) in 2024 consisted of 1 detective sergeant and 12 detective constables who are trained in conducting "enhanced domestic violence investigations".
+The DVU mandate is to assist frontline uniform personnel with the investigation of all domestic/family incidents whether or not they involve violence, and to assume responsibility for the investigation of all domestic violence incidents that may result in criminal charges.
 Domestic violence investigators also provide increased monitoring of high-risk cases, consultation, and review of all reported domestic and family violence cases, as well as a closer working relationship with crown attorneys assigned to domestic violence cases.

-The following chart illustrates the domestic violence statistics for 2020 - 2022:
+The following chart illustrates the domestic violence statistics for 2022 - 2024: